Ambien Addiction Treatment Center in Rome, GA

 - Using Ambien long-term

-Combining Ambien with alcohol or other drugs also raises addiction risk.
-Older adults may be more sensitive to Ambien’s effects, which can increase their chances of dependence.
+Combining Ambien with alcohol or other drugs also raises the risk of addiction.
+Also, older adults may be more sensitive to Ambien’s effects, which can increase their chances of dependence.

 Genetic factors may also play a role in addiction susceptibility.
-Some people may be more prone to becoming dependent on sedative medications.
+Some people may be more prone to becoming dependent on sedative medications than others, thus causing dependence to occur even if the correct amount is taken for the proper duration of time.

 Signs and Symptoms of Ambien Addiction